 What is your business, and what problem you are solving?

 Farm from a Box reinvents community-based farming.
 We use modern technology to make farming more efficient, more productive, and more environmentally beneficial, all in one deliverable system.

 Over the years, industrialized agriculture has severely degraded our soil, put a massive strain on our natural resources, and decreased the nutritional value of our food.
 The food that is grown is often shipped great distances over complex distribution channels that leave access gaps between communities.
-We need a way to produce more nutritious, sustainably grown food locally in a cost effective, scalable way.
+We need a way to produce more nutritious, sustainably grown food locally in a cost-effective, scalable way.

 Farm from a Box offers deliverable infrastructure to strengthen local food production at the community level.
 It is basically a tricked-out shipping container that comes equipped with all of the technology needed to start and maintain a two-acre planted farm.
-It is specifically designed to conserve water, save energy, and help build a healthy soil.
+It is specifically designed to conserve water, save energy, and help build healthy soil.

 The tools and technology exist today to solve that problem, but they needed to be brought together into one holistic agriculture solution.

 The idea of Farm from a Box came about while we were developing a project with the UN Habitat in Kenya.
 We were working to build a youth empowerment center and used modified shipping containers to bring in basic resources around education, health, and sport.
 It quickly became apparent that accessing healthy food was also an issue, as the infrastructure wasn’t there to support it.
 So, we thought, what if we used a shipping container to provide the tools to start a farm and grow food right there?
 A mobile, deliverable “farm-in-a-box.”